Sustainability

 Empowering young employees

-We comply with minimum wage regulations at all of our business locations, and our basic policy is to pay wages that align with the trend of increasing wages worldwide.
+We comply with minimum wage regulations at all of our business locations, and to pay wages that are adapted to trends of wage increases in countries around the world in addition to consideration for living wages.

 We have established “Attract a wide range of motivated people and create an organization that rewards results” as part of our corporate philosophy.
 To identify potential in our young employees, we are creating an environment that empowers young personnel through incentives including increased wages.